step-security/github-actions-goat/README.md

 ## Introduction

-Supply Chain Goat follows the tradition of existing *Goat projects (e.g. OWASP Web Goat).
+Supply Chain Goat follows the tradition of existing *Goat projects.
 It provides a training ground to practice implementing countermeasures specific to the software supply chain.

 StepSecurity defines a supply chain attack as an attack that tries to hijack software that you produce or consume.